peter88213/nvhelp-de/source/export_menu.rst

 (to be seen in the Navigator).
 Der Dateinamenszusatz lautet ``_Manuskript_tmp``.

--  Only “normal” chapters and sections are exported.
-Kapitels and sections marked “unused” are not exported.
+-  Only "normal" chapters and sections are exported.
+Kapitels and sections marked "unused" are not exported.
 -  Abschnittstitels are invisible, but appear in the *Navigator*.
 -  Kapitels and sections can neither be rearranged nor gelöscht.
 -  With *Writer*, you can split sections by